Tixit/rpep-msgpack/README.md

 `rpep-msgpack`
 =====

-This is a [msgpack](https://msgpack.org/index.html) serialization for [rpep.js](https://github.com/Tixit/rpep.js).
+This is a [msgpack](https://msgpack.org/index.html) serialization for [rpep.js](https://github.com/Tixit/rpep.js) using [kawanet/msgpack-lite](https://github.com/kawanet/msgpack-lite).
 RPEP is a simple, light-weight protocol for request-response and stream-event style communication between peers.

 Install
 =======